-South Asian Health Support Programme was established in 2007, the only of its kind in Hong Kong.
-The programme aims to improve health profile of the South Asian community in Hong Kong, through health promotion and strategic healthy lifestyle interventions.
+South Asian Health Support Programme was established in 2007, it has evolved in the years, moreover still remains unique and in need in Hong Kong.
+The programme aims to improve health profile of the South Asian community through comprehensive health promotion and strategic and healthy lifestyle interventions.